Toward Neuronal Implementations of Delayed Optimal Control: Compatibility of delayed controllers

 The general realization for $G_2(z)$ is

 By rewriting $G_2(z)$ as

 we see that $N = \frac{K_0}{C_1 C_3}$ for every realization.

-We show the resulting structure in the left panel of Figure \ref{fig:full_diagram}.
-This structure exhibits some symmetry between the upper and lower portions (e.g. the paths through $H_1$ and $M_1$ vs. the paths through $H_2$ and $M_2$).
-Realizations with zeros will result in slight changes to the structure --- for instance, the controllable canonical realization, in which
+We show the resulting structure in the left panel of Fig. \ref{fig:full_diagram}.
+This structure exhibits some symmetry between the upper and lower portions (e.g., the paths through $H_1$ and $M_1$ vs. the paths through $H_2$ and $M_2$).
+Realizations with zeros will result in slight changes to the structure --- for instance, the controllable canonical realization:

-The resulting controller structure is shown in the left panel of Figure \ref{fig:ccr_diagram}.
-We also have the observable canonical realization, in which
+The resulting controller structure is shown in the left panel of Fig. \ref{fig:ccr_diagram}.
+We also have the observable canonical realization:

-The resulting controller structure is shown in the left panel of Figure \ref{fig:ocr_diagram}.
-As previously mentioned, the structure is partially dependent on the sparsity pattern in the realization matrices.
+The resulting controller structure is shown in the left panel of Fig. \ref{fig:ocr_diagram}.
+As previously mentioned, controller structure depends on the sparsity pattern in the realization matrices.
 To be precise, different sparsity patterns are necessary but not sufficient for different structures.
-For instance, if we switch the order of $x_1$ and $x_2$ for observable canonical realization, the resulting realization matrices would have different sparsity patterns, but the structure would remain the same.
+For instance, if we switch the order of $x_1$ and $x_2$ in the observable canonical realization, the resulting realization matrices would have different sparsity patterns, but the same structure.